 - Hawaiian Pizza Sliders

-Pizzeria-Style Garlic Knots
+Homemade Garlic Knots

 - Line a baking sheet with a silicone mat or parchment paper.
+Set aside.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.